ProPixelizer/docs/content/using_propixelizer/quick_start/index.md

 - via email, elliot.bentine@gmail.com
 - via discord DMs (username: elliotb256) or via the ProPixelizer server.

-> I hope you enjoy using ProPixelizer, and I'm always very pleased to hear what you make with it!
+I hope you enjoy using ProPixelizer, and I'm always very pleased to hear what you make with it!

->
-> Cheers,
->
+Cheers!

-> Elliot
+Elliot